 - 5. The updated risk register, with tracked changes in red, is attached at appendix 1. - 6.
 The template for risk registers includes scoring for inherent risks (before any mitigating controls are considered) and residual risk (after taking account of key controls, which are listed).
 Any planned actions to further mitigate risks are also shown. - 7.
 The council has a risk appetite which illustrates the level of risk it is willing to take.
 In exceptional circumstances it may not be possible, or proportionate, to implement controls that reduce the residual risk score within this appetite.
 In this instance the risk would be managed, and the aim would be to reduce this below the risk appetite.
 The maximum risk appetite score is set at 15, as a multiple of residual likelihood and residual impact.
 The Risk Management Policy states that "in exceptional circumstances cabinet can approve a residual risk in excess of the risk appetite if it is agreed that it is impractical or impossible to reduce the risk level below 16." - 8.
 The residual risk score for risk B1, public sector funding, is 20 and remains above the council's risk appetite.
 This was approved by cabinet on 8 July 2015, and given the uncertainties around future grant and business rates income it is CLT's view that this should remain as a 'red' risk.
 Further details of these risks were included in the reports presented to the budget meeting of the council on 23 February 2016. - 9.
-Following discussion at the previous audit committee and further consideration by CLT, the residual risk score of risk A8, housing investment strategy, has been increased from 15 to 20, reflecting the potential impact of legislative change and financial challenges.
-Consequently it exceeds the council's risk appetite, and was approved by cabinet on 14 September 2016.
+The residual risk score for risk A8, housing investment strategy, is 20 and remains above the council's risk appetite.
+This was approved by cabinet on 14 September 2016, reflecting the potential impact of legislative change and financial challenges, and it is CLT's view that this should remain as a 'red' risk.
 The risk was considered as part of the overall Housing Revenue Account budget, which was presented and approved by cabinet on 3 February 2016. - 10.
-Changes to the risk register include:
+Changes to the risk register, and relevant updates, include: